Insurance Claim Inspections for Property Damage

 Property damage insurance claims can become quite complicated.
-The insurance company will typically require an inspection of the damaged property.
+The insurance company will typically require an inspection of the damaged property to determine the validity of the insurance claim and a repair estimate if applicable.

 Most homeowners and business owners are unfamiliar with property damage insurance claims.
 You might have never filed a claim in your life.
 Even if you have dealt with insurance before, property damage insurance claims can vary widely.

 How do insurance claim inspections work?
-What should you expect during your property damage claim inspection?
+What should you expect during your property damage claim inspection at your home or business?
 How should you prepare for an inspection?
-Let’s find out.
+Let’s find out what to expect with an insurance claim inspection after an insurance claim.

 How a Property Damage Insurance Claim Works